raveenaaa/ChaosEngineering/README.md

 ![network-traffic](img/kill-container.png)

+The latency of the green canary is surprisingly lesser than that of the blue baseline.
+We believe that this is because there is no overhead associated with routing the traffic between the different containers of the green canary.

 You can restore the containers again by starting them up with the following commands:
 ```
 docker run --rm --name app1 -d -p 127.0.0.1:3005:3000/tcp app-server